CriticalFlaw/TF2HUD-Fixes/README.md

 - Fixed the tournament setup panels not using localized text.
 - Fixed tooltips getting cutoff by the footer on the Item Selection screen.
 - Removed an [unknown] label seen while viewing another player's items in tournament spectator mode.
+- Removed the background panel seen when the match HUD is enabled.
 - Removed unused labels for "style" and "paint" seen when previewing an map stamp in the store.
-- Removed the background panel seen when the match HUD is enabled.
-- Updated the placement of player panels in tournament spectator mode.
 - Updated item meters and counters to use #base for easier management.
+- Updated the Item Testing screen to not overlap with the matchmaking dashboard.
 - Updated the Replay screen's header and footer to match other main menu screens.
-- Updated the Item Testing screen to not overlap with the matchmaking dashboard.
-- Enabled being able to rotate the player model on the class selection screen.
-- Fixed a panel border (GrayDialogBorder) displaying the background screen around the corners.
+- Updated the placement of player panels in tournament spectator mode.

 ---